IT security at the highest level – with Zero Trust Security from NCP

 How is Zero Trust different from other IT security concepts?

-The Zero Trust approach leaves cybercriminals little room for manoeuvre, as even a successful attack can only gain access to a small part of the entire company network.
+The Zero Trust approach leaves cybercriminals little room to maneuver, as even a successful attack can only gain access to a small part of the entire company network.
 Compromised network resources can be isolated and the threat neutralized without having to shut down the entire system.

 How does the NCP Zero Trust Security solution fit within a Zero Trust strategy?